-The objective of the Bank is to provide unique Universal Banking products and services with emphasis on agriculture to both the local and international clients.
+The objective of the Bank is to provide unique Universal Banking products and services with emphasis on agribusiness to both local and international clients.

 Shareholding

 The Bank is listed on the Ghana Stock Exchange.
 The Bank's shareholding structure at the end of the year was as follows: